MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 AI business consumers (business experts) close the feedback loop and provide input for the AI designer.
 Predictive decision-making and potential bias implications like fairness and ethical measures, privacy and compliance, and business efficiency help to evaluate AI systems.

 - Feedback loops belong to a business' ecosystem.
-Data showing a model's bias, errors, prediction speed, and fairness establish trust and balance between the AI designer and AI administrators and officers.
+Data showing a model's bias, errors, prediction speed, and fairness establish trust and balance between the AI designer, administrator, and officers.
 Human-centric assessment should gradually improve AI over time, and minimizing AI learning from multidimensional, complex data (L0-shot learning) can help to prevent biased learning.

 - Using interpretability design and tools hold AI systems accountable for potential biases.
 Model bias and fairness issues should be flagged and fed to an alerting and anomaly detection system that learns from this behavior and automatically addresses biases.

 - Each predictive value should be broken down into individual features or vectors by importance or impact and deliver thorough prediction explanations that can be exported into a business report for audit and compliance reviews, customer transparency, and business readiness.

-- Due to increasing global security and privacy risks, best practices for resolving data violations during inference require complying with regulations in individual industry verticals; for example, alerts about non-compliance with protected health information and personally identifiable information, violation of national security laws, and more.
+- Due to increasing global security and privacy risks, best practices for resolving data violations during inference require complying with regulations in individual industry verticals; for example, alerts about non-compliance with PHI and PII, violation of national security laws, and more.

 ## Next steps